ShawnAhls/mud-and-cogs/README.md

 The user can see and read everything clearly without having to do an indepth search for what the are looking for.
 The approach to the design was to make the website easy to navigate and inviting so anyone can use this with ease.

-Please <a href="static/creations/Images/My-Yummy-Dishes.pdf">Click Here</a> to see the design.
+Please <a href="">Click Here</a> to see the design.

 <hr/>

 <h3>Features</h3>

 <ul>
-    <li>Dropdown menu for all the categories.</li>
+    <li>Navbar with categories, when clicked should take you to the category you clicked on.</li>
-    <li>Registration and Sign in links for the user to register or sign in.</li>
+    <li>Search bar where keywords are used to find items in the database.</li>
-    <li>On the home page an Add recipe link for the user to add more recipes to the database.</li>
+    <li>Add to basket link, where you can add items to your basket.</li>
-    <li>The ability for the user to edit and delete recipes on the database.</li>
+    <li>Keep shopping button, that will return you to the home page.</li>
-    <li>Each recipe can be displayed on their own page, to list everything about the recipe.</li>
+    <li>Secure payment, which will take the user to a form that needs to be filled in.</li>
 </ul>

 <hr/>